 Soon I will be back on the rails for my first train trip in months.
 I have been taking some train trips, but they were to Milwaukee or Chicago.
-If you have been following me on the socials, you can probably guess my destination.
+If you have been following me on socials, you can probably guess my destination.
 Yup, I am going back to Nebraska.

 Why Nebraska, again?

 My sister et al. moved to Nebraska a few months ago, and I have to admit, I like the area more than I anticipated.
-They are coming back to Wisconsin for a visit, and I am helping to drive back.
+They are coming back to Wisconsin for a visit, and I am helping to drive “home.”
 But that is not without chilling out there for a while.
-If you follow on Instagram, you probably know I am going to the zoo again, and if Little Mack want, we can ride on the carousel again; maybe this time we will ride the tiger if she is brave enough, If she isn’t ready we can ride on the bench, and that is cool.
+If you follow on Instagram, you probably know I am going to the zoo again, and if Little Mack wants, we can ride on the carousel again; maybe this time we will ride the tiger if she is brave enough, If she isn’t ready, we can ride on the bench, and that is cool.